essiekim/AsyncAlgos2004Cohort/README.md

 # Fullstack Academy Async Week Algorithms

-This is the repo for Jasmin's 10:30am Async Algo sessions for the 2004 Cohort.
+This is the repo for Esther's 11am EST Async Algo sessions for the 2004 Cohort.

 Each day I will add an additional algorithm problem and solution to this repo. **Only interviewers** will look at the solution file before we meet.